NextCenturyCorporation/VirtUE-sensing/control/api_server/README.md

   - **lib/database_utils.ex** `ApiServer.DatabaseUtils.sync_sensor/1` - update timestamp for sensor sync
   - **web/controllers/registration_controller.ex** - `ApiServer.RegistrationController.register` - add relevant fields to `register` route

+# FAQ

+## What's up with port 17504?

+The Unicode code point for the 🔍 character is U+1F50D.
+The numeric conversion is 128269, which is too big for a port number, so a literal transposition with _D=4_ and _F=7_ gives us `17504`.